terrarier2111/wgpu-boilerless/README.md

 # wgpu-boilerless
-Use WGPU for your graphical application but without biolerplate
+Use WGPU for your graphical application but without the usual biolerplate